 With their yellow-orange interior, they add a pop of color to your salad or make your sandwich gooey and yummy.

 Duck eggs are larger than chicken eggs with a rich nutritional profile.
 They have a rich flavor and contain antioxidants and high dietary protein values that help treat many ailments.
+In fact, duck egg protein is considered to be of higher quality and quantity than that of chicken eggs.
 There are many benefits of duck eggs.
 They may fight against bacteria and cancer and improve bone health.
 However, excess consumption of duck eggs may cause allergies and increase the risk of metal contamination and bacterial consumption.
 Clean the eggs thoroughly before consuming them.
 Add them to your diet and consume them in moderation to enjoy their health benefits.

 Frequently Asked Questions